perumames/MoreraCoin/README.md

 A fork of the Vulkan blockchain, meant as a joke for a high school project.

+tengo la foootoo de danii moreeeraa

 # Work in progress

-Developments are extremely slow, do not take this seriously.
+Developments are extremely slow.

 # License